cmkobel/CompareM2/README.md

 ## Future functionality

-In the future we'll maybe implement the following pieces of software into assemblycomparator2.
+In the future we might add some of the following pieces of software into assemblycomparator2.

 **Sample basis**